kstenerud/streamux/streamux-specification.md

 #### `stop` Message

-The stop message requests that the other peer stop sending normal messages.
+The stop message requests that the other peer stop sending application messages.
 It may still send OOB messages.

 A stop message must be sent at the highest priority.